 Gents EN54-23 Certified Devices Get a First at University of Leicester

 The University of Leicester’s high quality academic reputation has earned it a position in the top 2% of universities of the world, and a ranking in the top 20 of UK major national league tables.
-Based a mile south of Leicester city centre, the University’s compact campus contains a wide range of twentieth century architecture, from the oldest building, which dates back to 1837, to its three distinctive towers built in the 1960s.

 Like all educational establishments, the welfare and safety of its students is the University of Leicester’s highest priority, whether it is security procedures in the teaching halls or fire protection in the student accommodation.
 There are 23,000 students attending the University and a significant proportion of these reside in the multiple accommodation blocks based close to the main campus.

 One of the University’s accommodation blocks, part of Oadby Student Village, has recently undergone a refurbishment of its fire detection and alarm (FD&A) system as the existing system became obsolete.
 Marston Fire, based in Loughborough in Leicestershire and a Gent 24 approved Elite System Integrator, carried out the install having won the contract when the business was put out to tender.

 Oliver Marston, managing director, Marston Fire, oversaw the installation and was involved in the tender process from the initial stages.
 Marston said: “The original brief was to replace the existing fire alarm system that was obsolete and the only solution that would meet all of the University’s requirements was the Gent system that we put forward.
 We had to use the existing wiring that was already in place and install a brand new panel and detection devices.”

 The solution that was selected for the project was the Vigilon Compact panel together with Gent’s brand new EN54-23 certified S-Quad devices.